BelovedRobot/PingPong/README.md

 4. Add "#import "FMDB.h" to your bridging header
 5. Add "#import "BRDatabase.h" to your bridging header
 6. In your AppDelegate (or wherever you'd like) add PingPong.shared.start(...your parameters...)

+### Modifying PingPong
+The easiest and recommended way of making modifications to PingPong is to edit the source files directly in a working iOS project.
+Before making modifications make sure that you have the latest version of PingPong installed.
+Then simply start editing.
+This ensures that any changes are built and tested prior to committing to the PingPong repo.
+Once you have validated your changes you can can copy/paste the source into the PingPong repo and commit them.